The Velvet Underground: The Velvet Underground & Nico (1967)

-The album was released on March 12, 1967 (after a lengthy delay by Verve), and reached number 171 on Billboard magazine's Top 200 charts.
+The album was released by early March 1967, though the exact release date is uncertain.
+(Note: Some sources do not specify the release date beyond March 1967, while others date it to March 12.
+The author Richie Unterberger describes the latter date as "probably [erroneous]"; he instead suggests it was likely out by March 4 at the latest, adding there is evidence that some copies were possibly on sale "a little before March".)
+It reached number 171 on Billboard magazine's Top 200 charts.
 The commercial growth of the album was hampered by a legal claim: as the album's back cover included a photo of the group on stage with an unauthorized image projected behind them of actor Eric Emerson from a Warhol motion picture, Chelsea Girls, Emerson made a claim of $500,000 ($ in dollars) for use of his image.
 Instead of compensating Emerson for damages, MGM Records canceled all distribution of the album for nearly two months until the legal problems were settled (by which time the record had lost its modest commercial momentum), and the still was airbrushed out of the remaining copies of the album.
 By the time the record was re-distributed into stores, it faced stiff competition in the marketplace.
-The album was re-distributed at nearly the same time as Sgt.
+The album was re-distributed at nearly the same time as The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band in June 1967, which further hindered the release.
 Regarding MGM/Verve's delay in releasing the album, Warhol's business manager Paul Morrissey once offered the following: "Verve/MGM didn't know what to do with The Velvet Underground and Nico because it was so peculiar.
 They did not release it for almost a year.
 Tom Wilson at Verve/MGM only bought the album from me because of Nico.
 He saw no talent in Lou [Reed]."
 In 1982, Brian Eno said that while the album sold only 30,000 copies in its early years, "everyone who bought one of those 30,000 copies started a band."
-Filmmaker and music writer, Grant McPhee conducted a 2021 investigation into Eno's famous claim into the popularity of the band's first album and concluded that it may have sold as many as 200,000 copies by 1971 alone.
-Several of the songs from the album, including "Sunday Morning", "Heroin", "All Tomorrow's Parties" and "I'll Be Your Mirror", have been used in various medias in television, film, and commercial advertising.
+Filmmaker and music writer Grant McPhee conducted a 2021 investigation into Eno's famous claim into the popularity of the band's first album and concluded that it may have sold as many as 200,000 copies by 1971 alone.
+Several of the songs from the album, including "Sunday Morning", "Heroin", "All Tomorrow's Parties" and "I'll Be Your Mirror", have been used in various media in television, film, and commercial advertising.